jggabayno/event-countdown/README.md

    - Right-click your `index.html` (or relevant HTML file).
    - Select **Open with Live Server**.

-   Your project will open in your browser, and you’ll see the scroll animations as you scroll down the page.
+   Your project will open in your browser.

 ## Using VSCode Sass Extension for SCSS Compilation